nyorain/vil/docs/own/ideas.md

   copy-on-write.
 Only when this submission (or some other pending one) is potentially writing something, copy it.
 Otherwise, copy it before future submissions that might write it (if still needed)

+- add submission log! possibility to track what submissions are done during startup, another thing that's hard to track with capturing we just create a second window by default?
+  If a manual overlay is created later on, we can still close the window and move the gui.
+Could also wait for first submission/swapchain creation (if swapchain ext is enabled) with creating/showing the window

 - add anti-aliasing to vertex viewer.
 Should probably be beautifully be doable with TAA